curious-containers/curious-containers.github.io/_pages/faq.md

 ## What is the purpose of the Curious Containers project?

-The Curious Conatiners (CC) project allows for data-driven experiments to be executed, shared and reproduced.
+The Curious Containers (CC) project allows for data-driven experiments to be executed, shared and reproduced.
 It is built around Docker container technologies, which enables the usage of local or distributed compute resources.

 ## What is unique about CC?